4awpawz/trio-docs/source/fragments/docs/v6/scsssasscss.md

 These files reside in the _root/source/sass_ folder.

-When generating your site, Trio compiles your Sass to the _public/css_ or _release/css_ folders and appends _vendor prefixing_ and performs _file minification_ for both development and release builds.
+When generating your site, Trio compiles your Sass to the _public/css_ or _release/css_ folders with _vendor prefixing_, _minification_, and _CSS source maps_ (please see below) for both development and release builds.

 <blockquote class="note-tip">Beginning with Trio v6.0.0 <em>CSS source map file generation</em> is configurable for both <em>development</em> and <em>release</em> builds.
-Trio will generate CSS source map files for both development and release builds by default.
-You can override this behavior by declaring the following in your <em>trio.json</em> file and setting the <em>development</em> and <em>release</em> properties accordingly:
+By default, Trio will generate CSS source map files for both development and release builds.
+You can, however, override this default behavior by declaring the following in your <em>trio.json</em> file and setting the <em>development</em> and <em>release</em> properties accordingly:

 ```json
 "sassSourceMaps": {